DavidKrame/Transformers_in_TSF/README.md

 ```sh
 sh scripts/Conformer/Conformer_Cross_Prediction.sh
 ```
 This script is also usable to complete a cross training with reduced datas.
-To do that, it will be necessary to turn `with_reduced_train` parameter to `True` in *Conformer_Cross_Prediction.sh* file.
+To do that, it will be necessary to turn `with_reduced_train` parameter to `1` (True) in *Conformer_Cross_Prediction.sh* file.

 We can also train models with reduced datas, using :
 ```sh